bfrankMS/wvdsandbox/SetupChallenges/Challenge1/README.md

 |pros | cons |
 |--|--|
 | <ul><li>split bill possible</li><li>circumvent AAD permission shortage</li></ul>| <ul><li>you need 2 active subscriptions</li><li>no single pane of glass management</li><li>cannot use portal to setup session hosts (manual)</li></ul> |

+The **WVD Sandbox assumes you will do a single subscription deployment**.
+However if you run / perform the steps accordingly in the right subscription you can achieve a split subscription deployment with the content here.
+However I have not documented it explicitly.

 [next](../Challenge2/README.md)